EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

+- Local port forwarding
+- Generic TCP forwarding
+- Use env_logger
+- Option to garbage-collect TCP/WebSocket connections
 - API-based password authentication
 - Admin interface through SSH
-- Generic TCP forwarding
-- Local port forwarding
-- Use env_logger
 - Documentation
 - Improve technical debts
 - And more